tfiedlerdejanze/expublish/docs/REFERENCE.md

 | `beta`   | Pre-release for later test stage of next patch version.                   |
 | `alpha`  | Pre-release for early test stage of next patch version.                   |

-Pre-releases are always considered unstabled, however their next version level can be changed by using one of the `--as-major` or `--as-minor` options.
+Pre-releases are always considered unstable, however their next version level can still be changed by using one of the --as-major or --as-minor options.

 ## Options